stateful/docs.runme.dev/docs/configuration/auto-save.md

 > If you’re logged into the Cloud (prompt whenever Auto-Save is toggled on) cells will both be stored locally in a Session Outputs file and securely stored in your dashboard for later review or sharing with others.
 This is completely optional and if desired can be turned off (follow “Open Settings” in prompt).

-### Why Separate Session Outputs?

-You might wonder why we have chosen to create a separate Session Outputs file instead of embedding outputs directly into the markdown document.
-Well, here are our reasons:

-1. **Promote Generality for Collaboration**: We believe that cells, including their code and commands (inputs), should remain generic to facilitate collaboration and sharing of notebooks with others.
-This approach is particularly important for version control-tracked files.
-2. **Avoid Version Control Errors**: Separating files prevents accidental inclusion of outputs into version control, reducing the risk of overwriting historical artifacts from previous sessions if they were stored in the same file.
-3. **Enhance User Experience (UX)**: Session files with outputs are not directly opened in the notebook UX.
-After writing the output, Runme may struggle to distinguish between input and output parts of a cell.
-Instead, the UX will prompt you to open the original document (which requires colocation in the same folder) as a notebook or launch the markdown previewer to display the Session Outputs.

-While we are contemplating the possibility of transparently opening Session Outputs files in the future, this may inevitably involve reformatting the original source file as part of the de-/serialization process.